 Robert Greene’s latest book, The Laws of Human Nature, is a masterpiece for helping you become a better person and learning strategies for engaging with the right people while avoiding others.
 From the opening chapters on irrationality and narcissism to meditating on your mortality, it’s a book that will change your life.
 It will likely provide frameworks and answers to aspects of your life you could not explain.
 I highly recommend this book to anyone that can relate to the five value propositions outlined on the back cover above.
 Understanding these laws, are an essential complement to the expertise that you have developed in your specific field of study.

 Ryan Holiday interviews Robert Greene on the background and writing of his latest book.
 In the interview, Robert Greene highlights that many people don’t know who they are.
 Ten years ago when I began running career strategy workshops at Microsoft, it became clear that this indeed was the case for most of the people I worked with.
 I too was challenged with an identity crisis at various stages of my life.
 People lacked an inner understanding of who they were now, why they behaved in a certain manner, and how to collaborate with a wide range of personalities and cultures.

-This intent of the “Know” part of the career strategy model is exploring deep into “knowing” as much as we can about ourselves.
+This intent of the “Know” part of the career strategy framework is exploring deep into “knowing” as much as we can about ourselves.
 It’s a never-ending journey as we navigate through different phases of our life.
 The “Connect” part of the career strategy model outlines principles and virtues for interacting with people to achieve success and fulfillment.

 The Laws of Human Nature has been added to the recommended reading list that aligns with the Know and Connect domains.
 Just as a new pair of glasses sharpen vision, internalizing these laws will adjust your mental model on how you carry yourself and see the world.